MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

        The **View Changelog** menu item, to view changes that have been made to the extension
     :::image-end:::

-Or, in the browser, check the [changelog file][GithubMicrosoftVscodeEdgeDevtoolsChangelog] in the `vscode-edge-devtools` repo.
+Or, in the browser, navigate to the [changelog file][GithubMicrosoftVscodeEdgeDevtoolsChangelog] in the `vscode-edge-devtools` repo.

 <!-- ====================================================================== -->